 - Administration by Independent Committee of Board.
-The 2007 Plan is administered by the Compensation Committee, whose members are non-employee directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and outside directors within the meaning of Section 162(m) of the Code. - Fungible Share Pool.
-The 2007 Plan uses a fungible share pool under which each share issued pursuant to a full value award will reduce the number of shares available by 1.57 shares.
-We are asking stockholders to amend this ratio to 1.61 shares because this new ratio reflects changes in the volatility of our common stock price and the expected life of our stock options. - Awards Subject to Forfeiture/Clawback.
-Awards made under the 2007 Plan and any payments made thereunder to executive officers are subject to any recoupment or any clawback policy established from time to time by the Company to comply with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") or otherwise.
-As of September 16, 2014, our Compensation Committee adopted a formal clawback policy, which would allow the Company to seek to recover from any current or former executive officer of the Company who received incentive-based compensation during the three-year period preceding the date on which the Company may be required to prepare an accounting restatement based on erroneous data, the excess of what would have been paid to the executive officer under the accounting restatement.
-The clawback policy would apply in the event we are required to prepare an accounting restatement after the adoption of the clawback policy due to any material noncompliance with any financial reporting requirement under the U.S. federal securities laws. - No Discount Stock Options or SARs.
-The exercise price of options and the base price of SARs must be at least equal to the fair market value of our shares on the grant date. - No Repricing of Stock Options or SAR Grants.
-The 2007 Plan prohibits the repricing of options or SAR grants either by an amendment of an outstanding award agreement or through the substitution of a new option award at a lower price, unless such repricing or substitution is approved by our stockholders.
-The 2007 Plan also prohibits the cash buyout of options or SAR grants.

-• No Liberal Share Recycling Provisions.
-Shares subject to awards that are (i) tendered for payment of the option exercise price, (ii) withheld for the payment of the option exercise price, (iii) withheld for the payment of taxes, or (iv) repurchased using the proceeds from option exercises do not become available again for grant under the 2007 Plan.
-Further, the total number of shares subject to SARs that are settled in shares are counted in full against the number of shares available for issuance under the 2007 Plan, regardless of the number of shares actually issued upon settlement of the SARs.
+The Plan is administered by the Compensation Committee, whose members are non-employee directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and outside directors within the meaning of Section 162(m) of the Code. - Awards Subject to Forfeiture/Clawback.
+Awards made under the Plan and any payments made thereunder to executive officers are subject to any recoupment or any clawback policy established from time to time by the Company to comply with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") or otherwise.
+In 2014, our Compensation Committee adopted a formal clawback policy, which would allow the Company to seek to recover from any current or former executive officer of the Company who received incentive-based compensation during the three-year period preceding the date on which the Company may be required to prepare an accounting restatement based on erroneous data, the excess of what would have been paid to the executive officer under the accounting restatement.
+The clawback policy would apply in the event we are required to prepare an accounting restatement after the adoption of the clawback policy due to any material noncompliance with any financial reporting requirement under the U.S. federal securities laws. - No Discounted Stock Options or SARs.
+The exercise price of options and the base price of SARs must be at least equal to the fair market value of our common stock on the grant date. - No Repricing of Stock Options or SAR Grants.
+The Plan prohibits the repricing of options or SAR grants either by an amendment of an outstanding award agreement or through the substitution of a new option award at a lower price, unless such repricing or substitution is approved by our stockholders.
+The Plan also prohibits the cash buyout of options or SAR grants, unless such buyout is approved by our stockholders. - No Liberal Share Recycling Provisions.
+Shares subject to awards that are (i) tendered for payment of the option exercise price, (ii) withheld for the payment of the option exercise price, (iii) withheld for the payment of taxes, or (iv) repurchased using the proceeds from option exercises do not become available again for grant under the Plan.
+Further, the total number of shares subject to SARs that are settled in shares are counted in full against the number of shares available for issuance under the Plan, regardless of the number of shares actually issued upon settlement of the SARs. - One-year Minimum Vesting Period.
+Since the 2015 annual meeting, awards issued under the Plan must have a minimum vesting period of at least one year; provided, however, that this minimum vesting requirement does not apply to an aggregate of up to 5% of the maximum number of shares of our common stock authorized for issuance under the Plan.

-Description of the 2007 Plan (as proposed to be amended)
+Description of the Plan (as proposed to be amended and restated)

-The following is a summary of the 2007 Plan as proposed to be amended.
-This summary does not purport to be complete, and is qualified in its entirety by reference to the full text of the 2007 Plan, which is included as Appendix B hereto and marked to show the changes made by the Amendment.
+The following is a summary of the Plan as proposed to be amended and restated.
+This summary does not purport to be complete, and is qualified in its entirety by reference to the full text of the Plan, which is included as Appendix B hereto and marked to show the changes proposed to be made.

-Shares Issuable under the 2007 Plan
+Shares Issuable under the Plan